nanoutils/nanoutils/docs/docs/methods.md

 ## `takeT`

-Creates a transducer with a take
+Creates a `take`-like transducer with a specified number of accepting values

 ```js
 import { takeT } from 'nanoutils'